pzaino/risc-os-corelib/docs/installation.md

 # libOS installation Guide

-You'll find libOS on the [RISC OS Community](https://www.riscoscommunity.org/) PAcMan repository when it'll be completed, prebuilt and packaged, ready for use.
+You'll find libOS on the [RISC OS Community](https://riscoscommunity.org/add-our-riscpkg-repositories-to-your-packman/) PacMan repository when it'll be completed, prebuilt and packaged, ready for use.

 Here you have it in source code format, which you can build yourself.

 ## Building libOS